TharinduKeshan/Hacktoberfest2022-Contributors/README.md

 # Hacktoberfest2020-Contributors

-Add Your Information According To This.
+Add Your Information According To This To The Contributors.md File.

 Name: "Your Full Name"<br>
 City: "Your Residential City"<br>